-- A. Regional meets will be held on Saturday, Oct.
-24 for Class 1A, 2A and Class 3A between the hours of 9:00 a.m. and 4:00 p.m. - B. Sectional meets will be held on Thursday, October 29, Friday, October 30, and/or Saturday, October 31. - C. A State Final Meet will not be conducted for the 2020 season. - III.
-SCHOOLS AND OFFICIALS CENTER INFORMATION, ON-LINE ENTRIES, RULES MEETING PRESENTATION, WITHDRAWAL PROCEDURE, ELIGIBILITY, AFFIRMATIVE ACTION AND REGIONAL ONLINE LIST OF PARTICIPANT DECLARATIONS - A. The policy for Original School Entry Deadlines, Late Entries, and Late Withdrawals shall be the policies and procedures regarding entry for all IHSA-sponsored sport/activities.
+- B. Sectional meets will be held on Saturday, Oct.
+30 for Class 1A, 2A and 3A between the hours of 10:00 a.m. and 3:00 p.m. - C. The State Final meet will be held at Detweiller Park, Peoria, on Saturday, November 6.
+Peoria High School will host the State Final Meet. - III.
+SCHOOLS AND OFFICIALS CENTER INFORMATION, ON-LINE ENTRIES, RULES MEETING PRESENTATION, WITHDRAWAL PROCEDURE, ELIGIBILITY, AFFIRMATIVE ACTION AND REGIONAL/SECTIONAL ONLINE LIST OF PARTICIPANT DECLARATIONS - A. The policy for Original School Entry Deadlines, Late Entries, and Late Withdrawals shall be the policies and procedures regarding entry for all IHSA-sponsored sport/activities.
 For complete instructions, please login to the IHSA Schools & Officials Center with your Official Representative USER ID and Password.
 Click on the activity tracker and click the button to add sports for the upcoming year.
 Sports Entry Deadline is Sept.
-11. - B. There will be an entry fee of \$100 whether the school has a team entry or individual entry.
+10.

-C. On-Line School Entries
+B. On-Line School Entries

 All Official Representatives must login to the IHSA School Center; click on "Sport & Activity Tracker"; click on "enter your teams or individuals".
-There you will select the sports and activities your school will participate in during the 2020-2021 school term.
-IHSA uses this information to assign schools to Regionals after the Fall entry deadline (September 11).
+There you will select the sports and activities your school will participate in during the 2021-2022 school term.
+IHSA uses this information to assign schools to Regionals and Sectionals after the Fall entry deadline (September 10).

-- D. Late On-Line School Entries: Schools that wish to enter after September 11 will be considered late.
+- C. Late On-Line School Entries: Schools that wish to enter after September 10 will be considered late.
 To be considered for late entry, the Principal/Official Representative must email Kraig Garber (kgarber@ihsa.org) for approval.
-The penalty for late entry shall be a payment of \$100.00 for that sport/activity by the school. - E. Roster Declaration/List of Participant Declarations Six Contest Verification (Team entries only): By checking the Six Contest Verification box in your athletic.net account, schools are verifying that the school's boys or girls interscholastic team has participated in six boys or girls interscholastic meets during the current Boys and Girls Cross Country season.
-This allows teams to compete for team honors (plaque) during the Regional Meet in accordance with IHSA By-law 3.054.
+The penalty for late entry shall be a payment of \$100.00 for that sport/activity by the school. - D. Roster Declaration/List of Participant Declarations Six Contest Verification (Team entries only): By checking the Six Contest Verification box in your athletic.net account, schools are verifying that the school's boys or girls interscholastic team has participated in six boys or girls interscholastic meets during the current Boys and Girls Cross Country season.
+This allows teams to compete for team honors (trophy) during the state meet in accordance with IHSA By-law 3.054.